IsaacScript/isaacscript/packages/isaacscript-lint/README.md

 ## Adding or Removing Rules

-You can add extra rules (or ignore existing rules) by editing the `rules` section of your `eslintrc.js` file.
+You can add extra rules (or ignore existing rules) by editing the `rules` section of your `eslintrc.cjs` file.
 For example:

 ```js
   // We modify the linting rules from the base for some specific things.